If I could open up about the things I struggle with as an introvert — and the things I’m working on — here’s what I’d say.

 We all have a story — or multiple stories — to tell, and we all have reactions to experiences that help make us who we are.
 Obviously, people you meet for the first time are not going to understand why you’re the quietest one in your friend group, why you decline to go out on a Saturday night, or why you only feel comfortable texting one or two people out of the 20+ that you know.

-Even people you have known for a long time may not understand the “why” behind these habits; introverts are not usually open books, and personally, I follow the “don’t ask, don’t tell” motto.
-But if I could open myself up — like my own personal autobiography — for just one moment to someone I’ve never met, and give them insights into the things I struggle with as an introvert, I’d tell them the following.
+Even people you have known for a long time may not understand the “why” behind these habits; introverts are not usually open books, and personally, I follow the “don’t ask, don’t tell” policy.
+But if I could open myself up — like my own personal autobiography — to someone I’ve never met, and give them insights into the things I struggle with as an introvert, I’d tell them the following.
 Can you relate?

 9 Introvert Struggles I’m Working On